Shikeiku/markdown_parser/README.md

 # vnnv - versatile notes in neovim

-Under construction!
-Worked on it for only two weeks so far.
-Current aim is just personal use, which is making organised notes, flashcards, and R/python notebooks with one tool.

-## The command line interface

 Vnnv works by configuring one directory as your binder.
 In this directory you store all you markdown files that have a vnnv specific preamble code block on top that stores information about the file.
 A file in this directory with the preamble can be found by vnnv and is called a note.

+**Under construction!** Worked on it for only two weeks so far.
+Current aim is just personal use, which is making organised notes, flashcards, and R/python notebooks with one tool.
+Could also be extended as a digital lab notebook.

+*Not packaged yet...*

+## The command line interface

 Here is the current docopt for the tool, it is still under construction!
 ```